61st Venice International Film Festival: Venice Digital Cinema

-The Secret History of Italian Cinema 1
+Retrospective - The Secret History of Italian Cinema 1

 A new retrospective section on Italian Cinema aiming to restore and systematically rediscover sides of the Italian cinema That Have Been "Forgotten, Invisible, Unknown Or Misunderstood".
 This first edition of the retrospective is titled Italian Kings of the B's.

-Autonomous sections
+Independent Sections

 Venice International Film Critics' Week

 The following feature films were selected to be screened as In Competition for this section: